SwissDataScienceCenter/renku/docs/admin/prerequisites/certificates.rst

 Generate manually
 --------------------

-You can also use a self-signed certificate created manually.
+You can also use an SSL certificate issued by a certificate authority.
-Add the previously created certificate as a secret to the ``renku`` namespace.
+Add the mentioned certificate as a secret to the ``renku`` namespace.

 .. code-block:: console

   $ kubectl -n renku create secret tls renku-tls --cert=certificate.crt --key=certificate.key

+If GitLab is deployed as part of Renku you also need a certificate for the registry, this can be included in the ``.crt`` file.